nicolascavallin/aerolab-challenge/README.md

 1. Go into project folder and run `yarn install`
 2. Then run `yarn dev`

-> The project is not finished yet, I'm working on it.

 - You can find the design [here](https://www.figma.com/file/3O7BxHFnSSawJeny3lXWkE/Aerolab-Frontend-Developer-Coding-Challenge---Public?node-id=485%3A4814)